ccp4/DUI2/README.md

        dials.python DUI2/src/only_client.py url=http://...[URL of the server]

-## Installation with curl and ccp4
+## Option 2, Installation with curl and ccp4

 This assumes you have already installed and set up CCP4, which include DIALS and PySide2.